 The answer is yes, they can reign the world of skin care together, as long as they are in the right form.
 This is especially important when it comes to retinol, or vitamin A. For many people, though they love using retinol, their experience is tainted by the irritation their skin inevitably experiences upon regular use.
 Though the use of retinol is great for fine lines, skin sagging and darkly colored hyperpigmentation, it can also cause major drying and irritation of the skin.
 This makes it a difficult private label skincare ingredient to fully get behind because, for some, the cons outweigh the pros.

 Thankfully, there is a solution!
 A wonderful, effective, gentle botanical solution to the retinol dilemma: crithmum maritum extract.
 This tenacious little plant grows by the sea and is rich in botanical vitamin A, which offers all the same benefits of regular vitamin A without the irritation and dryness.
-It’s the perfect private label skincare answer to an industry wide problem, and it makes the retinol vs vitamin C debate useless.
+It’s the perfect private label skin care answer to an industry wide problem, and it makes the retinol vs vitamin C debate useless.
 Now there’s no reason to hate on vitamin A, because when it’s botanically derived from crithmum maritum, it does everything right.

-The same goes for vitamin C—when it is in the right form, it becomes an easily absorbed, highly effective anti aging ingredient that heals and protects from all things related to premature aging and elemental-induced (read: sunlight) damage.
-While many private label skincare manufacturers use a cheaper form of vitamin C that is initially more stable, the downside is that it is not as effective and easily absorbed into the skin, as well as being irritating for some users.
+The same goes for vitamin C—when it’s in the right form, it becomes an easily absorbed, highly effective anti-aging ingredient healing and protecting you from all things related to premature aging and elemental-induced (think too much sun) damage.
+While many private label skincare manufacturers use a cheaper form of vitamin C that is initially more stable, the downside is that it’s not as effective and easily absorbed into the skin, as well as being irritating for some users.

 So, which will it be?
 Vitamin C, or Vitamin A?
 If it’s up to us, the answer is: BOTH!